-- base salary; - · annual incentive compensation bonuses; and - long-term incentive compensation in the form of awards of stock options (leveraged stock options or otherwise) and/or shares of restricted stock subject to time-based vesting criteria.
+- base salary;

+- annual incentive compensation bonuses; and

+- long-term incentive compensation in the form of awards of stock options (leveraged stock options or otherwise) and/or shares of restricted stock subject to time-based vesting criteria.

 We evaluate targeted total compensation levels for our executive officers as well as how each component fits within the targeted total compensation levels.
 This evaluation is guided by our compensation objectives described above.
 A large portion of potential compensation for our executive officers is performance-based.
-For performance-based compensation, we combine annual cash incentive bonuses that are tied to both short-term, company-wide measures of operating performance and individual performance goals with long-term equity compensation in the form of awards of stock options (leveraged stock options or otherwise) that are subject to time-based vesting criteria and/or shares of restricted stock that vest on the three or five year anniversary of the date of grant.
+For performance-based compensation, we combine annual cash incentive bonuses that are tied to both short-term, company-wide measures of operating performance and individual performance goals with long-term equity compensation in the form of awards of stock options (leveraged stock options or otherwise) that are subject to time-based vesting criteria and/or shares of restricted stock that vest over a three or five year period from the date of grant.
 The long-term equity compensation awards promote our executive retention objectives and provide an incentive for long-term appreciation in our stock price, whereas the annual cash incentive bonuses promote short-term financial growth and achievement of individual performance goals.

 Base Salary.
-In determining base salaries, our Compensation Committee considers the executive officer's qualifications and experience, the executive officer's responsibilities, the executive officer's past performance, the executive officer's goals and objectives and salary levels for comparable positions as provided in the Verisight report described above.
+In determining base salaries, our Compensation Committee considers the executive officer's qualifications and experience, the executive officer's responsibilities, the executive officer's past performance, the executive officer's goals and objectives and salary levels for comparable positions as provided in the Newport Group or Verisight report described above.
 Our Compensation Committee typically establishes base salaries for the new fiscal year for our executive officers at its regular meeting in August of each year where it reviews the prior fiscal years' results, which new base salaries are effective as of September 1.

 The base salaries for the named executive officers were originally set by their respective employment agreements and were initially determined by evaluating the responsibilities of the position, the experience of the individual and the salaries for comparable positions in the competitive marketplace based upon the report prepared for our Compensation Committee by Verisight in May 2015.
 From this May 2015 report, our Compensation Committee established the base salaries for fiscal 2016.
-For subsequent fiscal years (i.e., for fiscal 2017 until the next

-Verisight report is obtained in a future year), our Compensation Committee applied an inflation factor of 3.0% to the base salary range in that May 2015 report for executives with similar positions, and then further applied any additional adjustment, up or down, based upon the Compensation Committee's discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+For fiscal 2017, our Compensation Committee applied an inflation factor of 3.0% to the base salary range in that May 2015 report for executives with similar positions, and then further applied any additional adjustment, up or down, based upon the Compensation Committee's discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.